hibachrach/ruut/README.md

 Only key names are really relevant here.
 Note that entities other than objects and empty objects are ignored.

+Note that all [JSON5][json5] syntax is accepted.
+JSON5 is a superset of JSON with support for different types of quotes, comments, etc., so you can much more easily copy from an actual JavaScript environment.
+See the [JSON5 website][json5] for more details.

 ### JSON with properties (`-f jsonprop`)

 ```json